Make small-scale activism sexy again

 As Luvaghn Brown put it, “Every revolution succeeds because of the foot-soldiers and the sergeants.”
 Small-scale activism may not have a lot of gravitas, but if done consistently and persistently, it can result in large-scale change.
 Anyone can be an activist for a cause they’re interested in, and signing up for a program like Daily Action or calling your representative is an easy way to start.

-After all, just because posting on social media probably won’t bring about change, doesn’t mean your cellphone can’t cause it.
+After all, just because posting on social media probably won’t bring about change, doesn’t mean your cellphone can’t.

 Tess Halpern is a Collegian columnist and can be reached at tjhalpern@umass.edu.